The information in the following sections will help you use ArcGIS Configurable Apps to create an app from a map, scene, or group.

-Make sure the supporting material you need—photos, video, audio files, and text—are organized.
+Organize your supporting materials such as photos, video, audio files, and text.
 Text should be as brief as possible.
 Most people don't like to read more than a few sentences.

 Creating an effective app is an iterative process.
 In most cases, you'll want to repeat one or more of these steps, returning to your app and its map or group to add, delete, or change features, edit your text, choose new photos, and so on.

-When you publish, the apps can reside on your own organization's servers or you can use third-party resources like Amazon.
+When you publish, the apps can reside on your organization's servers or you can use third-party resources such as Amazon.